 Canyon de Chelly National Monument wants you to have a safe and enjoyable time while visiting the park.
 Please treat all the resources with care and be prepared for high desert conditions - dress in layers, check weather forecast, have drinking water, and carry food or snacks.
 The Navajo Nation does not always have services for cell phones, internet or GPS.

 TRAVEL ON THE NAVAJO NATIONRelying on GPS or cell phones to travel across the Navajo Nation is not recommended.
 A current road map and planning in advance will help save you time.
 Stay on paved roads as many short cuts can lead to a maze of unpaved roads used by residents.
 Be cautious of livestock and deer on road when traveling at night.
+There are limited towing services and very few auto repair shops on the Navajo Nation.
 Check in and share your travel plans with family and friends.